IceRaptor/HumanResources/README.md

 * Max injuries should be hidden on hiring screen
 * BUG: Colors not updating when you first look at screen
 * BUG: Colors not updating for Mechs in list
-* SimGameEventTracker.IsEventValid should filter non-mechwarriors, so vanilla events don't impact crew
-  * This implies crew needs new events
 * Contract desc / pilot isn't getting reset between events
-* Loyalty shouldn't ensure a no-hire bonus, only make it easier
 * MRBC rating should apply somehow?
 * Allow mod-makers to set faction hatred/favors on pre-generated pilots
 * Company reputation feels like a step too far; too much to manage but it's damn compelling.
 How would I make your aggregate reputation make sense?